medleyjs/medley/docs/Hooks.md

 Check out the [lifecycle docs](Lifecycle.md) to see where each hook is executed in the request lifecycle.

-Hooks that are `async` (or return a Promise) will have errors automatically caught and forwarded to the error handler.
-See the [Using `async-await`](#async-await) section for more information.

 Hooks are affected by Medley's encapsulation, and can thus be scoped to selected routes.
 See the [Encapsulation](#encapsulation) section for more information.